 Roughly two-thirds of readmitted patients did not survive, highlighting the importance of treatment that solves the primary concern for admission the first time.
 Aside from readmission rates, however, Advocate Sherman Hospital had performed at or better than average for most areas of inquiry.

-74% of patients receiving treatment here would recommend the facility to their family and friends and the cleanliness of rooms is considered just above average.
-Sanitation is an important factor in preventing the spread of infections.Presence Saint Joseph Hospital
+About 74% of patients receiving treatment here would recommend the facility to their family and friends, and the cleanliness of rooms is considered above average.
+Sanitation is an essential factor in preventing the spread of infections.

 77 North Airlite Street

 Saint Joseph Hospital is designated a level two trauma unit that provides emergency pediatric care also.
 However, like Sherman Hospital, its readmission rates are slightly higher than state and national averages due to overcrowding and the tendency to release patients before they are ready to go home.